-This photo later appeared in the Four Wheeler Jeep History poster, Jp magazine, and Jim Allen's Buyer's Guide to Classic 4x4s, and I have seen it reproduced on a number of other web pages (including at least one whose owner claimed the Jeep belonged to him.)
+This photo later appeared in the Four Wheeler Jeep History poster, Jp magazine, and Jim Allen's Buyer's Guide to Classic 4x4s, and for years it popped up on other web pages (including at least one whose owner claimed the Jeep belonged to him.)

 My first Jeep was a '76 CJ-7 with an automatic and QuadraTrac.
-It was a daily driver which I also used for plowing snow, hauling firewood out of the woods, tooling around with the hardtop off, and all that stuff.
+It was a daily driver which I also used for plowing snow, hauling firewood (320K JPEG out of the woods, tooling around with the hardtop off, and all that stuff.
 The dogs liked it too.
-(170K JPEG)
+(340K JPEG)

 By the time I acquired the CJ-3B, it was 1987 and I had also bought the first YJ (in the background of the photo, with the bicycle rack on the front).
 The 3B had only about 10,000 miles on the odometer, which may have been correct as it apparently had spent most of its life plowing snow on one rural estate.
 The body wasn't too bad, except for the floor.

 It had been painted blue, then olive green, on top of the original forest green which could still be seen under the hood.
 I wanted to drive it, so the first thing I did after I got it running again, was give it another quick green paint job.
 The steel hardtop I painted white.
 For one photo I posed it with the CJ-7 and the new '90 YJ (50K JPEG).